 “Life is what happens to you while you’re busy making other plans.”

 Although the departure from my satisfying career in health promotion was not on my 50-something to-do list, it was a gift that prompted the creation of this site.
-The bigger gift was the opportunity to finish the memoir I started almost twenty years ago–the story of how I survived motherhood.
+The bigger gift was the opportunity to finish the memoir I started twenty years ago–the story of how I survived motherhood.

 What else might you want to know about me?
 I have been married for 37 years–longer than I was single.
 I tell my husband Michael that although I didn’t consider us soul mates when we met in college, we certainly are soul mates now and I expect he will be in my life for eternity.
 We’re past the point of having any doubts about our foreverness.
 It’s a nice place to be.